 Recently, brunches have become really popular and some of the best restaurants in Granada have adapted their traditional menus to this new demand.
 If you are one of those travelers who enjoy having brunch and a light lunch afterward, this is your section.

 Travel Tip: Having a great brunch may make your day if you are visiting the city and you end up spending more time than the initially planned sightseeing of some of the most important monuments of the city, which is something that usually happens in Granada.

 La Platea Centro – C/ José Luis Pérez Pujadas, 9

 Some of the top restaurants in Granada to have a great brunch is La Platea Centro, which offers two different options:

-- Brunch menu nº 1 for 11€: Coffee or tea, Orange Juice or Mimosa, cereals, natural yogurt, nuts, water, fried eggs with bacon or tortilla, toasts, and brownie.
+- Brunch menu nº 1 for 11€: Coffee or tea, Orange Juice or Mimosa, cereals, natural yogurt, nuts, water, fried eggs with bacon or tortilla, toast, and brownie.

-- Brunch menu nº 2 for 16 €: Coffee or tea, Orange Juice or Mimosa, cereals, natural yogurt, nuts, water, scrambled eggs, toasts, salmon or chicken sandwich, smoothie, and brownie.
+- Brunch menu nº 2 for 16 €: Coffee or tea, Orange Juice or Mimosa, cereals, natural yogurt, nuts, water, scrambled eggs, toast, salmon or chicken sandwich, smoothie, and brownie.

 Barista Australiano – C/ Doctor Severo Ochoa, 3

 Eating in Granada is an unforgettable experience and when it comes to having a delicious brunch in the city center, one of the best options is Barista Australiano because the quality of its coffee is stunning.